Arfey/aiohttp_admin2/docs/installation.rst

 Stable release
 --------------

-To install aiohttp_admin2, run this command in your terminal:
+To install aiohttp_admin, run this command in your terminal:

 .. code-block:: console

-    $ pip install aiohttp_admin2
+    $ pip install aiohttp_admin

-This is the preferred method to install aiohttp_admin2, as it will always install the most recent stable release.
+This is the preferred method to install aiohttp_admin, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.